 Wayne State University's story began in 1868, when five physicians who witnessed the crude medical treatment on Civil War battlefields committed themselves to advancing health education and care in Detroit.
-They founded the Detroit Medical College, which has since transformed into our School of Medicine — an internationally-renowned school that has contributed to landmark medical achievements such as the world's first successful open-heart surgery and the discovery of AZT for the treatment of AIDS.
+They founded the Detroit Medical College, which has since transformed into our School of Medicine an internationally-renowned school that has contributed to landmark medical achievements such as the world's first successful open-heart surgery and the discovery of AZT for the treatment of AIDS and COVID-19 research.
 Read more about our history.

 The School of Medicine continues to be fueled by passion for its community and dedication to urban clinical excellence, and it is now part of a premier research institution composed of 13 schools and colleges.
 Through social responsiveness and a continuous focus on innovation in education, research and clinical care, the School of Medicine continues to graduate a diverse group of physicians and biomedical scientists who go on to transform the promise of equal health care for all into a reality.